Coronary Heart Disease Treatment

 Medicines

-As part of your treatment plan, your provider may prescribe you medicines that widen your blood vessels and help your heart beat with less force:
+As part of your treatment plan, your provider may prescribe medicines to relax your blood vessels and help your heart beat with less force:

-- ACE inhibitors and beta blockers help lower blood pressure and decrease how hard your heart is working.
+- ACE inhibitors, beta blockers, and angiotensin-receptor blockers help lower blood pressure and decrease how hard your heart is working.

 - Calcium channel blockers lower blood pressure by allowing blood vessels to relax.